 Spinal Stenosis (Cervical Myelopathy)

 Perhaps the most serious of the problems caused by degeneration of the cervical spine occurs with spinal stenosis.
 In the late stages of spinal degeneration, bone spurs from the degenerative process can cause a condition known as spinal stenosis.
 As the bone spurs form, the size of the spinal canal becomes smaller.
 The bone spurs begin to press on the spinal cord or the nerve roots.
 Pressure on the nerves in the spinal cord can cause numbness, tingling, or pain in the arms, hands, and legs.
-This condition irefers to cervical myelopathy and differenciates from the simpler problem where only one nerve root becomes pinched by a herniated disc or a bone spur.
+This condition refers to cervical myelopathy and differentiates from the simpler problem where only one nerve root becomes pinched by a herniated disc or a bone spur.

 When narrowing of the spinal canal (the bony tube where the spinal cord runs) occurs, the whole spinal cord can become affected.
 This is different than when the bone spurs narrow one of the foramen (the openings where the nerve roots exit).
 The symptoms are much different.
 A pinched nerve from either a herniated disc or a bone spur rarely affects the legs.
 Cervical myelopathy can affect both the arms and the legs.